adopted-ember-addons/ember-data-factory-guy/README.md

     - As inline attribute definition
     - With traits
 - Can setup belongsTo or hasMany associations manually
+- The inverse association is being set up for you

 ##### Setup belongsTo associations in Factory Definition